What happens to the body during an allergic reaction?

 The mast cells in the nasal cavity release the chemicals leukotrienes and histamines to fight an allergen.
 The release of these chemicals can cause the swelling of blood vessels in the nasal cavity and an increase in mucus production, which causes nasal congestion and a runny nose.

 Blood pressure declines abruptly during an anaphylactic shock, and the airways narrow, disrupting normal breathing.
 Anaphylaxis is dangerous.
-It can cause serious complications which are potentially life-threatening if not treated immediately.
+It can cause serious complications that are potentially life-threatening if not treated immediately.

-Anaphylactic shock can cause shortness of breath, swelling of the tongue and throat, difficulty in breathing, gastrointestinal problems, a drastic drop in blood pressure and red, itchy skin.
-The most common anaphylactic reactions are reactions to food, latex, medications and insect stings.
+Anaphylactic shock can cause shortness of breath, swelling of the tongue and throat, difficulty breathing, gastrointestinal problems, a drastic drop in blood pressure, and red, itchy skin.
+The most common anaphylactic reactions are reactions to food, latex, medications, and insect stings.

-Other symptoms a person may experience during an allergic reaction include watery eyes, tissue swelling, constriction of bronchi.
+Other symptoms a person may experience during an allergic reaction include watery eyes, tissue swelling, and constriction of the bronchi.

 What to do when a person has an allergic reaction